kujou-kju/KFP-Pack/README.md

 > ⚠️ Optifine is recommended to run this pack properly, running the pack without will result in a limited experience.
 Download it from [here](https://optifine.net/download)

-> ⚠️ This branch contains the lastest changes and may not be final and is suspect to change.
+> ⚠️ The Files of this branch contains the lastest changes and may not be final.
 To get the full experience we recomment downloading a release build instead of downloading the content of this branch directly.
 ## What this pack changes
 * Kiara HUD: Changes the bottom HUD to Kiara themed colours (Orange and Teal).
 * Kiara Menue : Changes the menue diorama to scenes, adds KFP themed splashes, changes dirt background to orange wool.